aaron-ecs/python-selenium-testing/README.md

 To save you from having to install Python and the dependencies you can run the tests by building the docker image run `docker build . -t aaronmwilliams/python-selenium-testing` in the project root then `docker-compose up` this will also spin up a Zalenium docker container.

+Or if you want to run the tests locally run the following command: `behave`

 ## Project
 **environment.py**: the driver is built and added to the context.
 Setup and teardown of the driver is done for each test.

-If you want to run the tests locally please amend the remote webdriver URL.
-Execute all tests by running the following command: `behave`
+Please note the default URL is `http://localhost:4444/wd/hub`.
+You can override this by running behave command with the following option: `-D ENV_URL="your-new-url.com"`.
+Please note you may also need to change this aswell in the docker files.

 ## Reporting
 The default Behave test result gets generated in `plain.output` file.